Kunle Adeyemi: Makoko Floating School & Water Architecture

 How does the Makoko Floating System work?

-What can designers learn from Kunle Adeyemi?
+What can designers learn from Kunle Adeyemi about climate-adaptive architecture?

 Sources